Semillero-Inteligencia-Artificial-EAFIT/Glovoz/readme.md

 ### How we down complexity and amount of translation models

+if we want do a translator with 100 of langues using methot 1 will need train models 9900 , but we can use methot 2 and the amount will decrease a lot , we only need 200 train models.

+### Methot 1

 We think to make a model for each langue translation, like

     English to Portuges
     English to Spanish
     Portuges to Spanish
+    Portuges to English
     Spanish to Portuges
+    Spanish to English

 is very computationally very expensive because it need ```K*(K-1)``` models for K langue